 Are you proud of your beautiful puppy?
 Have you considered showing your puppy in a dog show?
 The purpose of a dog show is to evaluate breeding stock.
 It is important that you are willing to accept the honest opinion of people who have experience with your breed!
-I remember that I thought my first Golden Retriever, Shelly, was so beautiful that surely she would win Best In Show at the Westminster Kennel Club.
-I certainly had my feelings hurt as I was told over and over that I was looking at my puppy through an adoring mother’s eyes!
-After thirty years of attending dog shows and meeting pups of almost every breed, I like to think that I am wiser now.
-My dogs are still beautiful to me, but I can also point out their conformation faults to you.
 Study your breed standard.
 Research the current top winning dogs of your breed online.
 Do you still think you want to show your puppy?
 Great!
 Welcome to the world of dog shows.

-In this article, I am using the American Kennel Club as my model.
-There are also other clubs that also hold dog shows, such as the Continental Kennel Club and the United Kennel Club.
-I am using the American Kennel Club as my model since I have shown my dogs in AKC shows for years.
+This article uses the American Kennel Club as the model.
+There are other clubs that hold dog shows, such as the Continental Kennel Club and the United Kennel Club.
 Dog shows are one of nine types of AKC dog events in which AKC-registered dogs can compete.
 Other AKC events include tests of instinct and trainability, such as field trials or herding tests.

 The dog’s conformation is an indication of the dog’s ability to produce quality purebred puppies, and that is what is being judged in the ring.
 These standards include qualifications for structure, temperament and movement (characteristics that allow the breed to perform the function for which it was bred).
 AKC Canine Partners allows mixed breed dogs and non-eligible AKC registered dogs to participate and earn titles in dog sports such as Agility, Obedience, Rally, Tracking and Coursing Ability.